Proteus Fund Inc

 Strategic Approaches:

-- Grassroots and grasstops organizing
+- Grassroots and grasstops organising

 - Public policy advocacy and issue campaigns